Voters in Hillsborough County have a lot of important questions about the proposed millage that’s going to be on our August 23 Primary ballot.

 Finally, we must be able to retain and recruit the very best teaching talent in our state.
 Right now, every surrounding school district has either already secured additional revenue sources through locally passed referendums or will be going out for a referendum in the next year.
 Those school districts will all have a competitive advantage over Hillsborough County.

 We encourage you to learn more about the millage that will be on the August 23 ballot that every registered voter can vote on.
 We have created a webpage, www.hillsboroughschools.org/strongschools, so you can educate yourself about how the millage would help our schools and what it would mean for our teachers and staff.

 Investing in quality schools improves academic outcomes for our children and builds the local economy by creating a vibrant community that is more attractive to existing and new businesses.

-*photos provided by Hillsborough County Public Schools | Originally published in the June 2022 issue of Tampa Bay Parenting Magazine.
+*Photos provided by Hillsborough County Public Schools | Originally published in the June 2022 issue of Tampa Bay Parenting Magazine.